dockur/windows/readme.md

 * ### How do I install a custom image?

-  In order to download any ISO image that is not part of the list above, start a fresh container with the URL of that ISO specified in the `VERSION` environment variable, for example:
+  In order to download an unsupported ISO image that is not selectable from the list above, specify the URL of that ISO in the `VERSION` environment variable, for example:

   ```yaml
   environment:
     VERSION: "https://example.com/win.iso"
   ```

-  Alternatively, you can also use a local file directly, and skip the download altogether, by binding it in your compose file in this way:
+  Alternatively, you can also skip the download and use a local file instead, by binding it in your compose file in this way:

   ```yaml
   volumes:
     - /home/user/example.iso:/custom.iso
   ```

-  Replace the example path `/home/user/example.iso` with the filename of your desired ISO file.
-The value of `VERSION` will be ignored in this case.
+  Replace the example path `/home/user/example.iso` with the filename of your desired ISO file, the value of `VERSION` will be ignored in this case.

 * ### How do I customize the installation?